What to Expect

 The support network for each student will change.
 While some students may stay close to family, friends and services they have traditionally used, others may make new choices about with whom they remain in contact.
 There are a number of services and opportunities available for students to help them establish a new support network.
 Students should be encouraged to develop connections with classmates and peers, get to know their professors and teaching assistants, or meet with academic advisors, personal counselors or other professionals on campus if required.

 Increased Freedom and Flexibility

 A typical daily schedule at university differs much from high school.
 Studies are self-directed, meaning students are not assigned work on a daily/weekly basis and need to keep up with homework and readings on their own.
 This can be challenging for students, especially those who are used to the structure and accountability of the high school system.
-However, a variety of tools are available to help students adapt to the new academic environment, such as workshops and seminars organized by Teaching & Learning Services, and the Academic Advising & Career Centre.
+However, a variety of tools are available to help students adapt to the new academic environment, such as workshops and seminars organized by The Centre for Teaching & Learning, and the Academic Advising & Career Centre.

 New Independence, Ideas and Ways of Thinking